NIGK13006U CANCELLED Landscapefilm

 - Type of assessment

-The A4 process portfolio is prepared as a documentation of student work with the film media through the course, while the final film, 3xA0 project design panels and model are prepared in the latter half of the course.
-A combined grade is given after the oral examination.
+The A4 process port folio is prepared as a documentation of student work with the film media through the course, while the 3xA1 project design panels are prepared as design competition panel in the latter half of the course.

 - Without aids